Relintai/pandemonium_engine_docs/usage/platform/android/android_in_app_purchases.md

 Getting started
 ***************

-To use the `GodotGooglePlayBilling` API you first have to get the `GodotGooglePlayBilling` singleton and start the connection:
+To use the `PandemoniumGooglePlayBilling` API you first have to get the `PandemoniumGooglePlayBilling` singleton and start the connection:

 ```
     var payment

     func _ready():
-        if Engine.has_singleton("GodotGooglePlayBilling"):
+        if Engine.has_singleton("PandemoniumGooglePlayBilling"):
-            payment = Engine.get_singleton("GodotGooglePlayBilling")
+            payment = Engine.get_singleton("PandemoniumGooglePlayBilling")

             # These are all signals supported by the API
             # You can drop some of these based on your needs